EarthScope/ispaq/README.md

 ```

 Note: if `source activate ispaq` does not work because your shell is csh/tcsh instead of bash
-you will need to start a bash shell for installation.
+you will need to start a bash shell first.
 Type `bash` in a terminal window and then proceed
 with `source activate ispaq`.

-After everything is installed you can work out of a csh/tcsh window by adding the ispaq environment to your PATH
-in the terminal window that you are using. e.g., `setenv PATH ~/miniconda2/envs/ispaq/bin:$PATH`.
-Use this command instead of,
-not in addition to, `source activate ispaq`.
-Do not add it to your permanent $PATH.

 See what is installed in our (ispaq) environment with: